FAA Part 5 Safety Policy Documentation Compliance

 Overall, various types of documentation are used to fulfill the safety policy goals above.
 Naturally, larger organizations will need more extensive safety policy documentation, and smaller, simple organizations will need less extensive safety policy documentation.

 Here are the four parts of FAA Part 5 Safety Policy pillar.

 1 – Safety Policy

-The FAA outlines specific items needed in aviation service providers’ safety policy statement.
+The FAA outlines specific items needed in aviation service providers’ safety policy statements.
 Here is what the FAA says should be included – we summarize these requirements into the most easily understandable language:

 - Safety objectives of certificate holder;